blunttester/test1bluntinstr/plugins/email-customizer-for-woocommerce/readme.txt

 Custom hook option comes with the Premium version of the Plugin.
 To include custom hooks, please upgrade to the premium version of the plugin.

 =Are default WooCoomerce Elements customizable?=
-Yes, Billing and Shipping elements are customizable.
+Yes, all the default WooCommerce elements are customizable.

 =Can we delete the entire templates created by the plugin?= No, you can't delete the entire template.
 But, you are able to reset it to the initial state.
 Instructions to reset the template are mentioned below: